The Green at Carseldine Village

 The Green at Carseldine Village is located at 532 Beams Road, Carseldine, only 15km from Brisbane City.

-Another fantastic nearby Brisbane Playground is Hidden World Playground in Fitzgibbon or if you are looking for shadier playground then consider heading to Hidden World at Chermside or Pine Rivers Park Strathpine.
+Another fantastic nearby Brisbane Playground is Hidden World Playground in Fitzgibbon or if you are looking for shadier playground then consider heading to Pine Rivers Park at Strathpine.